TechGuideHub/100-days-python-course/day-01-what-programming-is.md

 * a delivery app tracking an order
 * a school system storing grades

-All of these are bigger than today's lesson, but they still depend on the same foundation:
+Those examples are much bigger than today's work, but they still depend on the same foundation:

 > Give the computer clear instructions in the right order.

-That is the foundation.
+Start there, and the larger ideas have somewhere to attach.

 ## Recap